The Commonplace

 0.18

 20.9% of jobs in the dataset face high automation risk.
-Automation Exposure negative high proportion of jobs classified as high automation risk
+Automation Exposure negative proportion of jobs classified as high automation risk

 n=9978